My Spaghetti Carbonara Light is a lower fat and lower calorie version of the classic Italian pasta dish.

 I used to rely on boring jars of tomato pasta sauce but this recipe is worth just a few extra minutes of effort, I promise!

-I use a cream substitute (Elmlea Light) to keep the calorie and fat content down but double cream tastes very decadent in this dish if you fancy a treat.
+I’ve used a cream substitute (Elmlea Light) to keep the calorie and fat content down but double cream tastes very decadent in this dish if you fancy a treat.

-I normally serve this dish with a salad or veg on the side (try this Broad Bean & Pea Salad) but you could also add some peas or green beans to up the vitamin count.
+Normally I serve this dish with a salad or veg on the side (try this Broad Bean & Pea Salad) but you could also add some peas or green beans to up the vitamin count.

 Using Elmlea or another cream substitute helps lower the calories and fat in this classic Italian pasta dish.